ContainerSSH/containerssh.github.io/docs/reference/upcoming/sshproxy.md

     ```

 !!! warning
-    ContainerSSH does not support passing through password or private key to the backing server.
-We recommend setting up a private-public key authentication for the backing server.
+    ContainerSSH does not support passing through passwords or public key authentication to the backing server.
+We recommend setting up private-public key authentication with the backing server.

 ## Configuration options